gletz/github.io/README.md

 After Microsoft I just needed time to get my feet back on the ground.
 So I checked out for a while.
 I bought a small business and ran it, again, for seven years, until I sold it in 2010.

 Now I'm trying to start the second round of my design career: I'll call it GLetzDesign 2.0.
 Maybe that's what this project is.
-There've been other projects, and this isn't my first effort at GLetzDesign 2.0 (see [GLetzDesign: 21 Projects] (www.gletzdesign.com)).
+There've been other projects, and this isn't my first effort at GLetzDesign 2.0 (see [GLetzDesign: 21 Projects](http://www.gletzdesign.com/)).

 http://gletz.github.io/github.io/